Fast Food Statistics

 Fast food is high in calories and loaded with fat, sugar & salt.
 Most of the nutrition that would be present has been stripped away due to processing, so those things are added in order to make the food taste good.
 Combine that with a caffeine & sugar laden soft drink and it’s no wonder we all hit that work day slump around 3 pm.
 Fast food might taste good - but it’s not good for you.

 The fast food industry continues to grow 2.2% a year.
 It’s fair to say that despite all the health risks that accompany the regular consumption of fast food, it is still increasing.
-The fast food industry also currently employs 13 million people and has 826,000 fast food restaurants and establishments world wide, so it’s safe to say it’s not going anywhere anytime soon.
+The fast food industry also currently employs 13 million people and has 826,000 restaurants and establishments world wide, so it’s safe to say it’s not going anywhere anytime soon.

 There are an average of 836 calories in a fast food meal.
 Also, on average adults in the United States eat 11.3% of their daily caloric intake from fast food.
-Children tend to eat 120 more calories per day on days when they eat fast food, and 34% of children eat fast food on a daily basis.
+Children tend to eat 120 more calories per day on days when they eat fast food restaurant, and 34% of children eat fast food on a daily basis.
 For adults and kids alike, more fat, sugar and sodium are consumed on days when fast food is eaten than on days when all meals are prepared at home.

-While the occasional fast food meal doesn’t pose a huge risk, regular consumption starts posing significant health risks.
+While the occasional fast food restaurant meal doesn’t pose a huge risk, regular consumption starts posing significant health risks.
 Consumption of fast food at least twice a week can double your risk of type 2 diabetes as it can promote insulin resistance, and even just living near a fast food restaurant is linked to a 5.2 % greater risk of obesity.
 Type 2 diabetes and obesity both increase your risk for heart disease and a multitude of other illnesses.
 In fact, regular consumption of fast food not only increases your risk for heart disease, but can also increase your risk of depression by up to 51%.
 In order to manufacture food that can be cooked quickly and be relatively shelf stable, the process strips the food of it’s vital nutrients.
 With the lack of proper nutrients combined with excessive intake of sodium and sugar, it’s no wonder that we don’t really feel good when we eat a lot of fast food.

 Despite all the media attention and warnings from physicians, the fast food industry remains popular among Americans and abroad.
 If we look at the amount of money that is spent on fast food, statistics show that McDonald’s is king.
 Worldwide, adults spent a whopping $130.4 Billion at McDonald’s in 2019.
 Starbucks was second worldwide with people spending $45.9 Billion there in 2019.
 That means almost 3 times more money was spent at the McDonald’s fast food chain than at Starbucks last year.
 Could it be that McDonald’s just has more stores than Starbucks?
 While, yes it is true that McDonald’s has more establishments - we’re not sure if the difference is enough to make up for the almost 3x more money spent there.
 At the end of 2018, Starbucks had 29,324 locations worldwide while McDonald’s had 37,855.